Last updated on September 7th, 2019 at 06:26 pm

 When distributing flyers, have uniforms for you and your employees.
 Something as simple as wearing t-shirts and jeans works well if you have a prominent logo on the shirt.

-Uniforms not only gives the distributors a professional look but enhances the company’s branding.
+Uniforms not only give the distributors a professional look but enhances the company’s branding.
 People distributing flyers represent your company.

 You want cheerleaders for your brand who are knowledgeable, friendly, and enthusiastic, but not intrusive in their promoting.